cefet-rj-dal/harbinger/examples/anomalies/hanr_fft_binseg.md

+FFT Binseg regression anomaly detection: FFT-based high-pass filtering with a cutoff selected via Binary Segmentation on the power spectrum.
+Frequencies below the detected spectral changepoint are suppressed; anomalies are flagged from the residual magnitude and thresholded using `harutils()`.

 This variant combines FFT high-pass filtering with a spectral cutoff chosen by Binary Segmentation (BinSeg) on the power spectrum.

 We will:
 - Load and visualize a simple anomaly dataset
 - Configure and run `hanr_fft_binseg`
 - Inspect detections, evaluate, and plot residual magnitudes and thresholds